spigell/anki-sync/README.md

 1. fix linter issues
 2. add support for images and audio

-See `anki-sync-example.yaml` for a sample configuration.
+3. add a validation layer

+## Bonus
 For a cool MCP-based server that talks to Anki, see [anki-mcp-server](https://github.com/CamdenClark/anki-mcp-server).